 Our tester slept on his back, side, and stomach and found all three positions to be very comfortable.

 Also of note is that our tester had a pre-existing back condition that caused pain in his lower back.
 The Layla neither made his back feel worse or better; the condition remained the same.

 Layla provides you with a 120-return period in which they’ll provide you a full refund without shipping or restocking fees.
-You have to sleep on the mattress for at least two weeks in order to get the refund.
-Hence, our two-week product test.
+You have to sleep on the mattress for at least two weeks in order to get a refund.

 If you aren’t satisfied with your mattress after two weeks, Layla will return all your costs (shipping included), provided you send Layla a copy of a receipt showing that you donated the mattress to a charity who will give it to someone in need.

-Layla notes that shipping charges won’t be refunded for those who live in Alaska, Hawaii or Canada.
-Shipping is free to the lower 48 states, so no refunded is needed for those states.
+Layla notes that shipping charges won’t be refunded for those who live in Alaska, Hawaii, or Canada.
+Shipping is free to the lower 48 states, however.

 Layla’s lifetime warranty covers you for two events: compression of more than 1” and seams coming apart.

 The company’s fine print notes that defects that aren’t included in the warranty include: